 - Maintenance of the TIP based on the Metropolitan Transportation Plan with input from the Department of Transportation and Development, affected local government bodies, and the public with attention to environmental justice issues.
-Maintain a financially constrained TIP, Additionally, OCOG will initiate adherence to new DOTD guidelines for TIP formatting issued on January 31, 2019. - Perform technical analysis at the project level to determine compatibility, usefulness, and financial feasibility when considered for inclusion in the TIP. - The Ouachita Council of Governments will prepare an annual report as needed which will include the Federally Obligated dollars.
+Maintain a financially constrained TIP, Additionally, OCOG will initiate adherence to new DOTD guidelines for TIP formatting issued on January 31, 2019. - Perform technical analysis at the project level to determine compatibility, usefulness, and financial feasibility when considered for inclusion in the TIP. - Revise and maintain TIP project spreadsheet with up-to-date information. - Making amendments/administrative modifications to the TIP as needed.